h2zero/esp-nimble-cpp/docs/Improvements_and_updates.md

 In addition NimBLERemoteCharacteristic::readValue and NimBLERemoteCharacteristic::getValue take an optional timestamp parameter which will update it's value with
 the time the last value was recieved.

+NimBLEClient::getService will now retrieve only the service specified and not the full database, this preserves resources
+otherwise wasted retrieving and allocating attributes the user application is not interested in.
 <br/>

 # General